 The 14th-century castle has been used as a filming location for Outlander, Game of Thrones, and even Monty Python.

 An incredible end to an epic four-day private tour with Scottish Guided Tours.

 Private tours of Scotland are designed around you and your travelling companions; thus, Scottish Guided tours are tailored to your time frame and interests.

 On our private Isle of Skye tours, you may want a short or long walk to Neist point Lighthouse or a hike up the ‘Storr.’

 You may prefer more time in the fishing village of Portree!

 Complete flexibility is only one of the many benefits of a private guide and transport with Scottish Guided Tours.

-Local knowledge of where to go if the weather turns, or how best to avoid the crowds in busier months are all a huge advantage of private Isle of Skye Tours from Edinburgh.
+Local knowledge of where to go if the weather turns or how best to avoid the crowds in busier months is a huge advantage of the private Isle of Skye Tours from Edinburgh.

 In summary, private guided tours of Scotland are a unique and relaxed way to explore.

 Inverness Area Check in